 While this strategy can be useful in any sector, it is especially relevant in cases when supply exceeds demand in a particular market.
 When file-sharing platforms like Napster and LimeWire were abundant, for instance, Apple unlocked a blue ocean of new market space with the launch of iTunes by creating a legal, easy-to-use digital music platform.

-Open innovation is a strategy that allows you to align your innovation efforts with the wants, needs, and ideas of those that make up your company and your overall market.
+Open innovation is a strategy that allows you to align your innovation efforts with the wants, needs, and ideas of those who make up your company and your overall market.

 By welcoming input from a wide array of sources both inside and outside of your organization, this strategy also allows for more ideas to be circulated, bringing about information from different perspectives that may have not otherwise been considered.
 Some methods of open innovation even allow customers to get involved with the research and development process, emphasizing the value of their insight as the people who actually make up your target market.